GuyEternal/SegNext-med/kaggle_nb/cell8.md

-# Cell 8: Load best model and run inference on test set
+# Cell 8: Load best model with CrossNeXt decoder and run inference on test set

 import torch
 import numpy as np